-Our Extensive List of Top Quality MP3 Players
+Our List of the Top Quality MP3 Players.

 NOTE: This list of digital music players runs the range from dedicated high-resolution audiophile devices to the more basic, sub-$100 workout players.
 Ranking in this list takes into consideration the overall audio quality, retail price, storage capacity, and user experience.
 Preference is generally given to the value of audio quality-to-price comparison.